langston-barrett/langston-barrett/README.md

 - [MATE](https://github.com/GaloisInc/MATE): A suite of tools for interactive program analysis with a focus on hunting for bugs in C and C++ code using Code Property Graphs
 - [cclyzer++](https://github.com/GaloisInc/cclyzerpp): a precise and scalable global pointer analysis for LLVM code
-- [UC-Crux-LLVM](https://github.com/GaloisInc/crucible/tree/master/uc-crux-llvm): Under-constrained symbolic execution for C and C++
 - [souffle-lint](https://langston-barrett.github.io/souffle-lint/): A linter for Soufflé Datalog
-- [tree-sitter-souffle](https://github.com/langston-barrett/tree-sitter-souffle): A tree-sitter grammar for Soufflé Datalog
 - [treeedb](https://github.com/langston-barrett/treeedb): Generate Soufflé Datalog types, relations, and facts that represent ASTs from a variety of programming languages.
+- [Duckalog](https://github.com/langston-barrett/duckalog): Datalog engine based on DuckDB

 ### Other Projects